code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

   on line wrapping would actually make revision merging simpler).

-For new developments, prefer C to Fortran, as the code should progressively move to purely C code.
+For new developments, prefer C to Fortran, as the code should progressively move to purely C (and maybe C++) code.
 As many variables and arrays are still accessible only through Fortran modules, this is not always possible, but defining Fortran/C bindings such as in the `field.f90` module helps make data accessible to both languages, easing the progressive migration from Fortran to C. Fortran bindings should only be defined when access to C functions or variables from Fortran is required, and may be removed